-A. At the beginning and end of three-month periods 2023 and 2022, refund liabilities both amounted to \$151,130.

-B. Refund liabilities pertains to licencing revenue recognised in accordance with contractual terms agreed upon with customers.
+- A. At the beginning and end of the six-month periods ended June 30, 2023 and 2022, refund liabilities both amounted to \$151,130. - B. Refund liabilities pertains to licencing revenue recognised in accordance with contractual terms agreed upon with customers.